 CRS provides support for marginalised and disadvantaged communities in three areas – education, health and women’s empowerment.
 There is also a centre for young people with disabilities.
 Special initiatives include football and a social enterprise for women.

 CRS supports 11 education centres (7 urban and 4 rural projects) for children from deprived communities.
-In the classroom they are taught a range of subjects, but there is also a focus on personal development and life skills.
+They are taught a range of subjects, but there is also a focus on personal development and life skills.
 This programme is vital for enabling disadvantaged children to enter the mainstream education system and improve their life chances.